IBM/dbb-zappbuild/samples/application-conf/README.md

-zunit_maxWarnRC | Default zUnit maximum RC allowed for a Warninig (everything beyond this value will Fail). | true zunit_playbackFileExtension | Default zUnit Playback File Extension. | true zunit_resolutionRules | Default resolution rules for zUnit. | true zunit_CodeCoverageHost | Headless Code Coverage Collector host (if not specified IDz will be used for reporting) | true zunit_CodeCoveragePort | Headless Code Coverage Collector port (if not specified IDz will be used for reporting) | true zunit_CodeCoverageOptions | Headless Code Coverage Collector Options | true
+zunit_maxWarnRC | Default zUnit maximum RC allowed for a Warninig (everything beyond this value will Fail). | true zunit_playbackFileExtension | Default zUnit Playback File Extension. | true zunit_resolutionRules | Default resolution rules for zUnit. | true zunit_bzuplayParms | Default options passed to the zUnit runner BZUPLAY | true zunit_userDebugSessionTestParm | Debug Tool Test parameter to initiate the debug session | true zunit_CodeCoverageHost | Headless Code Coverage Collector host (if not specified IDz will be used for reporting) | true zunit_CodeCoveragePort | Headless Code Coverage Collector port (if not specified IDz will be used for reporting) | true zunit_CodeCoverageOptions | Headless Code Coverage Collector Options | true

 ### REXX.properties